Autodesk-Forge/FusionData_Workflows/3.Find the Thumbnail of a specific Part/README.md

-# Find the Material of a specific Part
+# Find the Thumbnail of a specific Part

 This sample allows you to get the material of a part, by providing its part number.